apache/lucene-solr/lucene/MIGRATE.md

 # Apache Lucene Migration Guide

+## Backward codecs are renamed (LUCENE-9318)

+o.a.l.codecs package in `lucene-backward-codecs` module is renamed to o.a.l.backward_codecs.

 ## JapanesePartOfSpeechStopFilterFactory loads default stop tags if "tags" argument not specified (LUCENE-9567)

 Previously, JapanesePartOfSpeechStopFilterFactory added no filter if `args` didn't include "tags".
 Now, it will load